-The Perfect Nurse’s Watch: Combining Fashion and Time Management
+The Perfect Watch for a Nurse: Combining Fashion and Time Management

 Time management is an essential skill, both for nursing students at Concorde Career College and for those who have already broken into the health care industry.

 Although many people now forgo watches in favor of the digital clocks on their smartphones, this is not a practical option for the average nurse, who must always know that he or she is sticking to the schedule.
 Thus, watches remain an important accessory for nurses at all levels and in all job environments.

 Fortunately, wearing a watch need not be a burden for nurses - it offers the perfect opportunity to dress up those scrubs!

 And while your workplace will always have a policy and what is allowed regarding your attire and jewelry, you will certainly need a watch to perform your job as a nurse.
 Detailed below are a few of the cool watches available to nurses and nursing school students: